Breathtaking view of Zion Canyon in Zion National Park; if you don't mind steep drop-offs, this hike's for you!

 After hiking a short distance along the Virgin River, the erosive force mostly responsible for the creation of Zion Canyon, the trail ascends steeply up switchbacks to enter Refrigerator Canyon.
 I can see how this canyon got its name because even in warmer months, it is still a cool and welcome change from the sun-baked trail below.
 While still in this canyon, the next task is to hike up through “Walter’s Wiggles”, named for Zion’s first superintendant, who helped build the trail in 1926.
 There are 21 short, very steep, heart-pounding switchbacks.
 Upon exiting Refrigerator Canyon and the “wiggles”, the first close-up view of the vertical walls of Angels Landing comes into view.
 It is here that your heart pounds for a different reason: there before you lies a spectacular site of a narrow straight-up trail with lots of people holding onto thick metal chains that have been placed on most of the route.

-Fred on West Rim Trail past Scout Lookout and the trailhead to Angels Landing
+West Rim Trail past Scout Lookout and the trailhead to Angels Landing

 Heavy steel chain bolted into sandstone - Angels Landing at left on top of sandstone fin